Su-style noodles

-Su-style noodle (苏式汤面) is a traditional dish in Suzhou, China.
-It is a combination of soup, noodles, and toppings.
+Su-style noodle (苏式汤面) is a dish in Suzhou, China that combines soup, noodles, and toppings.

 Components

-Soup

-There are two types of soup for Su-style noodles: red soup and white soup.
-Both types of soup start with a slowly cooked base soup.
-The recipe depends on the noodle restaurant.
-It can be eel bone, green shell snail, pork bone, chicken, pork, or ham.
+There are two types of soup for Su-style noodles: white and red.
+Both types start with a slowly cooked base soup.
+Recipes differ across restaurants: it can be eel bone, green shell snail, pork bone, chicken, pork, or ham.
 Brine is added to the base soup at a ratio of 10:1.
 The addition of soy sauce transforms white soup into red soup.
 This step is called "open soup" in the industry.